Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 ./easyrsa gen-req client_01 ./easyrsa sign-req client client_01

-Choose a name of the client and fill it into the common name field.
+Choose a name for the client and fill it into the common name field.
 Remember the passphrase!

 ./easyrsa export-p12 client_01